 Return To Vegas – Vegas Is Open

 Nobody ever thought we would be saying the phrase “Vegas Is Open.”
 If you are not a true lover of all things Vegas, you might not understand what it means to return to Las Vegas.
-That feeling you get when see the strip landing at LAS.
+That feeling you get when you see the strip landing at LAS.
 That feeling you get.
 You have arrived.
-You have not just arrived anywhere, you have arrived in Las Vegas.
+You have not just arrived anywhere; you have arrived in Las Vegas.
 Everything is a possibility; it’s only positive; anything can happen; anything will happen.

 But, then.
 Covid.

-Vegas closed, Vegas never closes.
+Vegas closed; Vegas never closes.
 Vegas is not supposed to close.
-It’s unnatural, you don’t close Vegas.
+It’s unnatural; you don’t close Vegas.
 Vegas is always in motion.
 No matter what happens.
 Vegas is OPEN 24 HOURS, except when it’s not.

 The last time Vegas closed was the 25th of November, 1963.
 It was for John F. Kennedy’s funeral.

 For some of us, Vegas is in our blood.
 It was actually in our blood before we even realised it.
 My earliest memories of Las Vegas were the Caesars Palace Las Vegas and MGM Grand.
 I think my mother always wanted a daughter, or she felt that kids need to look “sharp” when they went out with their parents in Las Vegas.

 But enough about my Vegas sentiment.
 Casinos closing are a pretty big deal, and an even bigger deal in Las Vegas.
 When the Las Vegas casinos closed in March due to COVID-19 it was not only historical, but also a logistically complicated situation.